uhh-lt/SCoT/interacting.md

 The selected node can then be moved to a different position through drag & drop.
 The nodes in the graph reposition themselves automatically according to the force simulation, as long as they have not been moved manually before.
 If a node as been dragged to a different position, it stays in that position, even if the simulation parameters are changed.

 The other dragging behaviour is "Enable brush and single node movement".
 Using the dragging behaviour pauses the simulation, meaning you can select a node and drag it around without any other nodes following.
 You can also *brush* over several nodes to select them.
 To use the brush, hold down and drag the cursor, which opens up a box.
 All the nodes in this box are selected and can be dragged at the same time maintaining their exact positions to each other.
 To drag selected nodes, click on one of those nodes and drag it to its new position.
 The other nodes stay in the exact relative position to the dragged node.

+With the button "Restart Simulation" the user can release all the pinned nodes.

 ### Manipulate the Simulation
 SCoT lets you edit two simulation parameters: the charge strength between the nodes and the link distance.